MarcinWaszczuk/CarSearchEngine/BugsReport.md

 # Tivix manual test bug reports

-[FE] - Filtering by country does not update available city lists
+[FE] - Search Form - Filtering by country does not update available city lists

     Description:
     Selecting a country does not drill down the cities list in the dropdown